Gunstar Heroes: Development

 The Genesis's processor made multi-limbed bosses like "Seven Force" possible.

 Development of Gunstar Heroes lasted around nine to ten months.
-It was the team's first experience programming for the Genesis, having come off programming for the Super NES at Konami.
+It was the team's first experience programming for the Genesis, having come off of programming for the Super NES at Konami.
 Programmers Mitsuru Yaida and Hideyuki Suganami previously programmed Contra III: The Alien Wars (1992) for the Super NES at Konami.
 The team felt the Genesis's processor was more powerful, capable, and friendly to experimentation than other consoles.
 This led them to consider it more suited for action games and the sophisticated graphical effects they were looking to create.
 The team implemented heavy visual effects in an exercise in design experimentation (not an effort to push the hardware).
 Some of that experimenting was done with the system's sprite rotation and scaling capabilities, which evoked a sense of depth.
-The Genesis had its limitations however, as it could only display 64 colors on screen at once.
+The Genesis had its limitations however, as it could only display 64 colors on-screen at once.
 The team placed extra effort on coloring to compensate.
 Early backgrounds were drawn with a 16 color palette, but they looked desolate, so ultimately two palettes with 32 colors were used.
-The team also used programming tricks to make the scenery appear like three to four layers were present, although the Genesis only supports two.
+The team also used programming tricks to make the scenery appear like three to four layers were present, even though the Genesis only supports two.

 The team approached Gunstar Heroes with an "anything goes" concept, that led to many ambitious ideas being implemented into the final game.
 One such concept was the weapon combination mechanic, which was conceived in the early planning stages.
-They experimented with weapon attributes until the end of development, and designed the game so players would continue discovering new weapons and devise new ways to complete stages.
-The processor also made articulated multi-limb enemies possible, like the boss "Seven Force," which was programmed by Nami along with all other bosses.
-Because moving around large sprites was difficult due to limited video RAM, Seven Force was built by combining circles and squares to make one large character.
-Maegawa claims the game could have never worked on the Super NES because the boss animations required expanded computing power.
+They experimented with weapon attributes until the end of development, and designed the game so players would continue discovering new weapons and devise unique ways to complete stages.
+The processor also made articulated multi-limb enemies possible, like the boss "Seven Force", which was programmed by Nami along with all other bosses.
+Since moving around large sprites was difficult due to limited video RAM, Seven Force was built by combining circles and squares to make one large character.
+Maegawa claims the game would not have worked on the Super NES because the boss animations required expanded computing power.
 The standard enemy characters, designed by Han, were drawn on the screen by combining a top and bottom sprite, allowing for more animation patterns with lower memory usage.
 Han was inspired by the game Mazin Saga: Mutant Fighter (1993) to program the enemies manually rather than with mathematical algorithms.
-The game was 16 megabits but compressed to fit under 8.
+The game was 16 megabits, but compressed to fit under 8.